Sustainable Development Goal 10: Target 10.7: Responsible and well-managed migration policies

+There is a focus in this target and indicators on granting permission of temporary stays of forcibly displaced people, agreements on readmission, and monitoring of travel visa overstays.
+In effect, the 2030 Agenda frames migration as a temporary and unplanned phenomenon that needs to be managed, rather than as an inherent and longstanding part of sustainable development and social transformation.
+Insights from human migration science shows that migrants can in fact be a source of innovation, economic growth and cultural diversity.

 Target 10.a: Special and differential treatment for developing countries

 The full title of Target 10.a is to: "Implement the principle of special and differential treatment for developing countries, in particular least developed countries, in accordance with World Trade Organization agreements".

 Target 10.a has one indicator.
 Indicator 10.a.1 is the "Proportion of tariff lines applied to imports from least developed countries and developing countries with zero-tariff".

 Target 10.b: Encourage development assistance and investment in least developed countries

 The full title of Target 10.b is to: "Encourage official development assistance and financial flows, including foreign direct investment, to States where the need is greatest, in particular least developed countries, African countries, small island developing States and landlocked developing countries, in accordance with their national plans and programs".

 Target 10.b has one indicator.
 Indicator 10.b.1 is the "Total resource flows for development, by recipient and donor countries and type of flow".